Ukraine says animals’ eyes sent to some of its embassies

 Nikolenko said the parcels arrived after a package containing an explosive device sent to the Ukrainian Embassy in Madrid ignited upon opening on Wednesday and injured an employee.
 That was one of multiple explosive parcels found in Spain this week.

+Spain´s Interior Ministry said police evacuated Ukraine’s embassy in Madrid on Friday after another suspect package was detected.
+No explosives were found and police are investigating the contents.
+The ministry said the parcel could be part of the chain of mail sent to other embassies in Europe.

-In addition, the entrance to the residence of the Ukrainian ambassador to the Vatican was vandalized and the Ukrainian Embassy in Kazakhstan was warned of an attack with explosives, though that wasn’t confirmed, Nikolenko said.
+Elsewhere, the entrance to the residence of the Ukrainian ambassador to the Vatican was vandalized and the Ukrainian Embassy in Kazakhstan was warned of an attack with explosives, though that wasn’t confirmed, Nikolenko said.

 In Poland, a spokesman for the police in Warsaw confirmed by email that a package arrived at the Ukrainian Consulate in the Polish capital on Thursday that “raised concern” from one of the employees.
 The police department for protecting diplomatic missions was notified and “we quickly eliminated the danger” spokesman Sylwester Marczak said.
 He provided no further details.
 Marczak said he was not aware of any such parcel arriving at the Ukrainian Embassy in Warsaw.